-Registration, printouts, and deposits will be available through BidEscambia.com
+Registration, printouts, and deposits will be available through Lienhub.com

-Prior to the certificate sale, new buyers must register online at BidEscambia.com.
+Prior to the certificate sale, new buyers must register online at Lienhub.com.
 All buyers must be registered!
 Upon electronic completion of Federal Form W‑9, buyer information is entered into the secure web site and a bidder number is assigned.
 Previous buyers must activate their existing bidder registration at this web site prior to the beginning of the sale and must not register as a new bidder.

-BidEscambia.com, the certificate sale website, will be available beginning May 5, 2020.
+Lienhub.com, the certificate sale website, will be available beginning May 5, 2021.
 The availability of the site begins the bidding process.
-The list of properties also will be advertised on May 7, 14, and 21 in the Pensacola News Journal newspaper.
+The list of properties also will be advertised on May 6, 13, and 20 in the Pensacola News Journal newspaper.
 Prior to the sale, you may pick up the Pensacola News Journal at 213 Palafox Place or a copy can be mailed upon request.

 All buyers are required to make a 10% deposit for anticipated purchases or they will not be awarded the certificates for which they prevailed at the bidding.
 Deposits must be made by ACH as specified in the county’s Bidding Rules online at Lienhub.com by the close of the last batch.
 Deposits are forfeited if full payment of certificates is not made promptly.